dfinity/sol-rpc-canister/README.md

 * If you are running the example locally, follow the instructions [here](README.md#deployment) to deploy a local instance of the SOL RPC canister.

 > [!IMPORTANT]
-> If you are using the `sol_rpc_client` library locally, make sure you include the SOL RPC canister in your `dfx.json` file under the `canisters` section.
+> If you are using the `sol_rpc_client` library locally, make sure you include the SOL RPC canister in your `dfx.json` file under the `canisters` section to deploy it locally.
 An example can be found in the [examples/basic_solana/local/dfx.json](examples/basic_solana/local/dfx.json) file.

 #### Example with [`getSlot`](https://solana.com/de/docs/rpc/http/getslot)